Latin America passes 250,000 death toll from COVID-19 | Health

 Latin America passes 250,000 death toll from COVID-19

-The number of reported COVID-19 deaths in Latin America passed 250,000 on Thursday, as the virus continues to devastate the region that has become the worst affected in the world.
+The number of reported COVID-19 deaths in Latin America passed 250,000 on Thursday, as the virus afflicts the region that has become the worst hit in the world.

-The grim milestone was passed as Brazil reported 1,204 deaths from the virus in the past 24 hours, according to the country's health ministry.
+The grim milestone was passed as Brazil reported 1,204 deaths from the novel coronavirus in the past 24 hours, according to the health ministry.
 Over the past week, the region has reported more than 3,000 deaths a day.
 According to a Reuters tally, daily caseloads continue to rise in Peru, Colombia and Argentina.

+Brazil is battling the world's second largest outbreak, behind only the United States, with the virus killing more than 112,000 people in Latin America's largest nation.
+The continent has a population of more than 646 million according to the World Bank compared with the 330 million in the United States, which has recorded more than 173,000 novel coronavirus deaths, according to the Reuters tally.

 - READ MORE ON: